vscode-neovim/vscode-neovim/README.md

 -   All `<C-r>` prefixed keys

 > 💡 See [Keybindings help](#keybindings-help) to see all defined shortcuts and their documentation.

-### Disable keybindings

-To disable keybindings defined by this extension in certain filetypes, you can use the `editorLangIdExclusions` configuration.
-Please note that this will not affect all keybindings.
-If you find that this option is not working, you can manually modify the keybindings in VSCode.

 ## 🎨 Highlights